nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 ###Create a List

-Lists can be created in the API via a .CSV file or via URL. *We recommend that for larger lists, or larger databases, you upload through URL.
+Lists can be created in the API by importing a .csv file directly or via download URL to the .csv file. **We recommend that for larger lists, or larger databases, you upload through URL.**

+**Import via .csv file**

-For lists imported via .csv file, you'll create the list and import to it in the same command line and you must include all mapping data in the command line.
+Create the list and import in the same command line.
+You must include all mapping data in the command line.
 Please note that if you use curl to upload a .csv, you must make sure that the data you're uploading contains newline (\n) characters.
 Otherwise, the API will interpret your upload as a single (very long!) row.

 To create a list using a .csv file, use the endpoint: POST /list

-Sample command:
+Sample Command:

     $ curl -X POST
     -H "Content-Type: text/csv